Ayttekao/FUNDI/README.md

 # FUNDI
-Shitcode frmoe my lab's <3
+Shitcode from my lab's <3